nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 For that, follow the instructions of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.
 {: .notice--info}

-<div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/ac0ca016-1e9b-40f7-b897-290f54c43782" id="crwP~ShTXcFl"></iframe></div>
+<div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/9f9ad94d-1b83-46a5-90b0-5cbd064511e4" id="GrR_LR94fm6N"></iframe></div>

 ### Accept a ShareAttributeRequestItem

 If the Recipient agrees to get one of the Sender's shared Attributes, it can accept the associated ShareAttributeRequestItem contained in the Request for sharing Attributes.
 The [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) must be used for this.
-The acceptance of a ShareAttributeRequestItem leads to the creation of a corresponding LocalAttribute.
+The acceptance of a ShareAttributeRequestItem leads to the creation of a corresponding [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
-Depending on whether an IdentityAttribute or a RelationshipAttribute has been shared by the Sender, it is referred to as either a [peer shared IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-identityattributes) or a [received ThirdPartyRelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#emitted-and-received-thirdpartyrelationshipattributes).
+Depending on whether an IdentityAttribute or a RelationshipAttribute has been shared by the Sender, it is referred to as either a [PeerIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#peeridentityattribute) or a [ThirdPartyRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#thirdpartyrelationshipattribute).
 The `content` of the LocalAttribute corresponds to the underlying `attribute` of the ShareAttributeRequestItem.
 Based on this, an appropriate AcceptResponseItem of type [ShareAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#shareattributeacceptresponseitem) is generated, which incorporates the `id` of the created LocalAttribute in its `attributeId` property.
 This will be contained within the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Request for sharing Attributes that will be transferred to the Sender.